Nazanin-hub/Movie_ETL/README.md

 ## Project Overview

 The Amazing Prime Video team would like to develop an algorithm to predict which low budget movies being released will become popular.
 I was tasked to help one member of the Amazing Prime Video team creating the datasets for the hackathon.
 First, I extracted the data from Wikipedia data, Kaggle metadata, and the MovieLens rating data.
-Then, transform it into one clean data and Finally, load that dataset into a SQL table.
+Then, transformed it into one clean data and Finally, loaded that dataset into a SQL table.
 For this analysis, I used the following breakdown:

  - Write an ETL Function to Read Three Data Files
  - Extract and Transform the Wikipedia Data